« Cherry Street Werribee Signal Box »

 Track Diagram: View

-By 1902 an extensive yard existed centred around the Melbourne end of the station.
+By 1902 an extensive yard existed centred around the Melbourne end of the station on the southern side.
 On the other side of the river near the Werribee Street crossing, there was a cattle siding on the north side and a grain siding on the south.
 Sometime before 1917 two platforms were provided, with a footbridge running between the two.
 1928 saw extensions to the crossing loops to permit longer trains on the line.

 Major changes occurred in the early 1980s with the electrification works.
 The sidings on the opposite side of the river were removed, and the goods yard lost a road.
 1983 saw the current station building provided, with a new island platform built and the footbridge replaced by an underpass.
 Station facilities were also relocated to new quarters in the underpass.